Kautzi/UdemyC_Exercises/12_Advanced/MatrixLib3/Exercise.md

   - E.g. M = max([[1, 2], [3, 4]]), axis = 1 => [1.5, 3.5]

 Hint:

+Operations on axis=0 means, that we will do the operations for each column.
+Operations on axis=1 means, that we will do the operations for each row.

+Note:

 You can use the **vector** library as a starting point!

 ## Main Function